Ulric Bokeme

-Ulric Bokeme is a Swiss kickboxer, currently signed with Glory.
-As of October 2022, he is ranked as the seventh best middleweight in the world by Beyond Kick.
+Ulric Bokeme is a Swiss-Congolese kickboxer, currently signed with Glory.
+As of October 2022, he is ranked as the seventh best middleweight in the world by Beyond Kickboxing.
 Combat Press ranked him as a top ten middleweight between June 2018 and March 2022, peaking at #5.

 Kickboxing career

 Enfusion

 Bokeme started on sports as a football player and played on the Swiss National team, due knee injuries he had to give up on his football career.
 He started training kickboxing as a treatment for his injuries and decided to become a kickboxer.

 Bokeme fought during La Nuit De L'Impact III, with his opponent being Yassine Ahaggan.
 He won the fight by a third round knockout.
 Bokeme faced Jean Philippe Ghigo at Divonne Challenge 3 on April 15, 2017.
 He won the fight by decision.

 Bokeme fought the former WBC Muaythai Light Heavyweight champion Cheick Sidibé in his Enfusion debut at Enfusion Live 33 on November 7, 2015.
 He won the fight by a unanimous decision.
 Bokeme faced Ibrahim El Boustati at Enfusion Live 46 on February 18, 2017, in his second promotional appearance.
 He won the fight by a first-round knockout.

 Bokeme faced Mehdi Bouanane at Enfusion Live 41 on September 16, 2017.
 He won the fight by decision.

 Bokeme fought a rematch with the former Enfusion three weight world champion Ibrahim El Boustati at Enfusion 56 on November 18, 2017.
 The fight ended in a controversial fashion after the first round, as the referee disqualified Bokeme for what he deemed to be a punch after the round ended, and which resulted in a knockdown of El Boustati.
 Upon review, the punch was deemed legal, with El Boustati pretending to be hit by an illegal punch.
 El Boustati would later apologize to Bokeme and congratulate him on his victory.

 Bokeme faced Hicham El Gaoui at Enfusion Live 60 on February 10, 2018.
 He lost the fight by decision.
 Bokeme next faced Khalid El Bakouri at Enfusion Live 66 on May 5, 2018.
 He won the fight by unanimous decision.